Can't Take Me Home: Retrospective commentary

 Most critics praised the musical departure from contemporary music and altering the industry's perception of Pink as an artist.
 Robert Hilburn wrote for the Los Angeles Times that Pink's reinvention (and its potential commercial impact) was initially questioned, but was later "a move industry observers now applaud as brilliant".
 In her 2019 book, White Negroes, Lauren Michele Jackson compared Pink's rebellious artistic transformation with Janet Jackson's Control (1986).
 According to Jackson, Pink's choice to leave the black-dominated R&B industry would "ultimately keep her apart from her peers".
 In a 2021 retrospective, Arielle Gordon of Stereogum said that Pink's opposition to her label's pressure to remain an R&B singer "somehow wrestled autonomy of her image and sound in an industry practically fueled by harnessing complete control of their young, primarily female stars."

 Due to Pink's opinion on the album, she did not perform its songs from 2001 until her 2013 The Truth About Love Tour.

+On a 2012 interview with Los Angeles Times, Pink said: "I loved 'Can't Take Me Home.'
+The only thing I didn't like was I didn't have a say.
+Back then in Atlanta, it wasn't about the artist, it was about the producer and especially new artists."
+In a 2019 interview with Variety she said: "A lot of it was me: There are a few songs that came from my time in the Bronx, like 'Hiccup', 'Is it Love' and 'Can't Take Me Home.'
+'Split Personality' was mine — I wrote that on the beach in Miami.
+I was really young.
+I was on my own.
+And I was making music.
+I thought my shit didn't stink.
+So, yeah, it was really fun."